Commute to Work: How to Make It Worth It for Your Employees

 Diverse and Exciting Menus

 Fooda lets you build a program where employees truly look forward to eating at work.
-You can offer a diverse selection of authentic cuisines from top-rated local restaurants, so lunch feels more satisfying and rewarding.
+According to a survey of over 100 companies done by Fooda, 87% say supporting local restaurants is important, extremely important, or nice to have.
+By partnering with Fooda, you can offer a diverse selection of authentic cuisines from top-rated local restaurants, so lunch feels more satisfying and rewarding.

-Additionally, employees aren’t stuck having to choose from the same 10 items day in and day out.
+Additionally, employees aren’t stuck having to choose from the same 10 items day after day.
 You can experiment with new cuisines, bring back their favorites, and have a new restaurant lineup daily.

 Flexible, Low-Cost Food Solutions

-Food benefits give you a competitive advantage and offset the burden of commuting but cost is going to be a make or break factor on the decision for any company.
+Food benefits give you a competitive advantage and offset the burden of commuting.
+However, cost could be a make or break factor in the decision making process for any company.

 The Fooda model is uniquely low-cost for employers because it mainly focuses on revenue share with partner restaurants.
-So it offers an affordable way for employers to set up food programs.
+It offers an affordable way for employers to set up food programs that employees will actually use and enjoy.

 You also have the flexibility to design a custom solution that works specifically for your company.
 Whether you want to bring in Popup Restaurants, order office lunch delivery, or set up a full service cafeteria, Fooda has solutions that work for businesses of all sizes, budgets, and setups.

-And even if you want to offer subsidized meals, you can customize the program to pay for all or some of the food, putting money directly back in your employees’ pockets.
+Fooda also helps you offer subsidized meals, and you can customize the program to pay for all or some of the food, putting money directly back in your employees’ pockets.

 Better Snacks and Drinks

-Fooda Pantry lets you take office snacks and drinks to the next level.
+Fooda Pantry helps you take office snacks and drinks to the next level.

-From yogurt cups to gourmet chocolate, you can provide healthy snacks that are equally delicious and convenient.
+From grab-and-go food options to high-quality coffee, you can provide fun and healthy snacks that are equally delicious and convenient.
 You can also stock up on your employees’ favorite brand of potato chips or protein bar using sales data from the Fooda software.

-And when you know there’s a cup of iced vanilla latte with coconut milk waiting for you when you reach the office, the commute to work doesn’t feel as daunting.
+When you know there’s an iced vanilla latte and fresh fruit waiting for you when you reach the office, the commute to work doesn’t feel as daunting.

 Frequently Asked Questions